noman122official/noman122official/README.md

 <h3>

--  I’m currently a MERN Stack Intern at Skilzen
+-  I’m currently a Java Developer at Oracle
-- I’m currently learning Web Development, Cloud Services, Data Engineering
+- I’m currently learning Cloud Services, Data Engineering, Microservices
-- I’m looking to collaborate on WebDev, React Projects and anything Js!
+- I’m looking to collaborate on anything Java or JS
 - Ask me about anything JS!
 - How to reach me: On any of my socials
 </h3>